Hurricane Laura is hurtling towards the Texas-Louisiana border as a Category 4 storm with maximum sustained winds of 140 mph.

-And while thousands of residents in Florida have been and continue to prepare to evacuate or brace for the storm, many others are wondering what to do with their beloved animals.
+While thousands of residents are preparing to evacuate or hunker down for the storm, many others are wondering what to do with their beloved animals.

 "GMA" spoke to Sára Varsa, vice president of the Animal Rescue Team at the Humane Society of the United States, about what pet owners can do to help keep their furry buddies safe during emergency situations like this.